mohmad-sawan/react-crud-app/README.md

 Downlod the project and then open it in any EDI

-then open the dierectory in the terminal and run the code :
+then open the directory in the terminal and run the code :

     npm install